stacksjs/nanofaker/docs/features/typescript.md

 ## Zero Configuration

-nanofaker works with TypeScript without any configuration:
+ts-mocker works with TypeScript without any configuration:

 ```json
 {